Our Gold-Medal Winning Gewurztraminer Makes It's Grand Return!

 Our new Chard will really shine accompanying grilled red snapper, Dover sole, halibut, grouper or pompano.
 A wonderful compliment to chicken Marsala, coq au vin or arroz con pollo.
 Delightful with roast turkey breast.
 On the sushi side, try with hamachi jalapeno or tuna tataki.

 Store on its side in a cool, dry place or in a wine refrigerator at 58 degrees Fahrenheit.
 Please do not chill in a food fridge for more than an hour prior to serving.
 Drink now through 2019 if stored correctly.

-The 2012 harvest in Alsace was conducted under the new stringent maximum vine yield regulations by varietal type as set forth by the Alsatian Wine Council -- this means careful pruning to eliminate heavy grape yields to engender greater fruit concentration in those grapes that literally "make the cut."
+The 2015 harvest in Alsace was conducted under the new stringent maximum vine yield regulations by varietal type as set forth by the Alsatian Wine Council -- this means careful pruning to eliminate heavy grape yields to engender greater fruit concentration in those grapes that literally "make the cut."
 The grapes gently crushed to make this wine come from very mature vines, most over 40 years old which qualifies the wine for the label designation “Old Vines,” the best grapes come from the most mature vines as the older vines impart greater depth and complexity to the grapes.

-The climate in Alsace nice and dry with temperate summers and cold winters which afford the vines an extended hibernation period.
-This is one of the only kosher and Mevushal Rieslings from Alsace and Abarbanel was the first kosher wine producer to bring kosher Alsatian wines to the U.S. twenty years ago.
+The climate in Alsace is nice and dry with temperate summers and cold winters which afford the vines an extended hibernation period.
+This is one of the only kosher and Mevushal Rieslings from Alsace and Abarbanel was the first kosher wine producer to bring kosher Alsatian wines to the U.S. more than twenty years ago.
 Under the strict Orthodox supervision of the Badatz of Strasbourg.
-Mevushal.
+2015 vintage is Non-Mevushal.